TUD-RST/static-output-feedback/README.md

 ## Example

-To illustrate our approach we use Example 4.1 from the following reference:
+To illustrate our approach we modified Example 4.1 from the following reference:

 Yannakoudakis, A. G.:
 [*The static output feedback from the invariant point of view.*](https://doi.org/10.1093/imamci/dnu057)